 In addition to all of the federal CCDBG requirements, child care providers receiving payment through CCAP must be licensed or registered by the Department of Children and Families (DCF), Office of Licensing (OOL), approved by the Department of Human Services (DHS), Division of Family Development (DFD) or certified by the Department of Health (DOH).
 These include child care centers, home-based providers (family child care providers and approved homes) and summer youth camps.

-Programs that are license exempt, such as public and charter schools or faith-based organizations, must become licensed and must comply with CCDBG requirements in order to receive payments through CCAP.
+Programs that are license-exempt, such as public and charter schools or faith-based organizations, must become licensed and must comply with CCDBG requirements in order to receive CCAP payments.

 The DCF Office of Licensing inspects every licensed child care center annually to enforce health, safety and educational program requirements.